Charlotte chemical company to expand in Mecklenburg County; creating 200 new jobs

 BE THE FIRST TO KNOW: Sign up here for QC News Alerts and get breaking news sent straight to your in

-Gov. Cooper says Albemarle Corporation engages in the development, manufacture, and marketing of chemicals for a variety of markets, including energy, electronics, transportation, construction, pharmaceuticals, and agriculture, among others.
+Gov. Cooper says Albemarle Corporation engages in developing, manufacturing, and marketing chemicals for various markets, including energy, electronics, transportation, construction, pharmaceuticals, and agriculture, among others.

 The company’s project in Mecklenburg County will create a facility to develop advanced materials research, process improvement approaches, and innovations to bring to market the next generation of products in the lithium and battery markets.